lndrtrbn/joutonbad/README.md

 Web application to help manage and centralize the registrations of your club's badminton players to individual tournaments organized by other clubs.

-> Project made by Landry Trebon for the REC Badminton.
+Project made by Landry Trebon for the REC Badminton.

-This README is to help developers set up a local env.
+> This README is to help developers set up a local env.
-For deployment informations please go to `/deployment` folder.
+> For deployment informations please go to `/deployment` folder.

 - [Joutonbad](#joutonbad)
   - [Repository organization](#repository-organization)
   - [Development techs](#development-techs)
   - [Run locally](#run-locally)
     - [Start Docker containers](#start-docker-containers)
-    - [\[FIRST LAUNCH\] Prepare the environment](#first-launch-prepare-the-environment)
+    - [\[first launch\] Prepare the environment](#first-launch-prepare-the-environment)
     - [Start applications](#start-applications)
     - [\[backend\] How to run a migration](#backend-how-to-run-a-migration)

 ## Repository organization

-**Root folder** - Contains documentation.\
+**Root folder** - Contains documentation and prettier config.\
 **Deployment** - Contains Docker deployment files.\
 **Backend** - Contains source code for the API.\
-**Frontend** - Contains source code for the web application.
+**Frontend** - Contains source code for the browser app.

 ## Development techs